|

 Scientific name: Sparassis spathulata (Schwein.)
 Fr.

-Derivation of name: Spathul- means "little spade" or
+branches.
+Spathul- means "little spade" or"blade"

 Synonyms: S. herbstii Peck

-Common name(s): Cauliflower mushroom; Eastern
+Common name(s): Eastern cauliflower mushroom,

 cauliflower mushroom.